Grief is an unavoidable part of life. No matter what you do, grief will find you.

 Telling the bereaved teen to “be strong” may cause anxiety and cause them to hide their emotions or act “fine” when they really are not.
 Instead, tell the teen that it is okay to cry, to distance themselves, and to do what brings them comfort (so long as they do not turn to self-destructive behaviors).

-Acting out in anger is common amongst teens who lack proper coping skills.
+Acting out in anger is common among teens who lack proper coping skills.
 Additionally, this anger may be aimed at family members or peers.
 Some teens will show impulsive or reckless behaviors, such as substance use, fighting in school, and sexual promiscuity.

 Dealing with a death, whether it’s a parent, sibling, peer or another loved one, is a devastating experience during adolescence due to the amount of change already occurring in their lives.